PatrickSteiner/astrocomms/PS3_Controller.md

-# How to pair PS3 Move Controller
+# How to pair PS3 Move Navigation
-These instructions will guide you through the pairing of your 2 PS3 Move Controllers to your Astrocomms board.
+These instructions will guide you through the pairing of your 2 PS3 Move Navigation controller to your Astrocomms board.

 I do assume some experience with ArduinoIDE ...